-Payroll – What is your responsibility as a business owner?Admin
+Payroll – What is your responsibility as a business owner?Will

 Have you ever worked for another company before you started your business?
 You probably got paid every two weeks, you were issued a pay stub, you were paid a net amount after all payroll deductions and you received a T4 slip in February of the following year.
 Now that you are a business owner, you need to do the same for your employees.